jhajek/Linux-text-book-part-2/Chapter-Table-of-Contents/chapter-toc.md

-# Intermediate Linux - Taming the Penguin
-#### Understanding the Technology and Philosophy of Linux - Part II
+# Understanding the Technology and Philosophy of Linux - Part II
 ##### Operantem Doctrina et Philosophia Linux - Parte Duo
 ![Understanding the Technology and Philosophy of Unix/Linux](http://imgs.xkcd.com/comics/success.png "Understanding the Technology and Philosophy of Linux")